-AY 2016-2017

-Fall 2016: 12 attempted, 9 passed (75%).
+AY 2016-2017 Fall 2016: 12 attempted, 9 passed (75%).
 Target not met.
 Spring 2017: 40 attempted; 36 passed (90%).
 Target met.

-AY 2017-2018:

-Fall 2017: 10 attempted qualifying juries; 9 passed (90%).
+AY 2017-2018: Fall 2017: 10 attempted qualifying juries; 9 passed (90%).
 Target met.
 Spring 2018: 52 attempted; 36 passed (69%).
 Target not met.

-In AY 2016-2017 the target of was not met in the Fall (75%).
+Analysis: In AY 2016-2017 the target of was not met in the Fall (75%).
 In the Spring 2017 semester, the target was met (90%).
-However, it is more important that the Spring numbers for Qualifying Juries be considered, as this is most often the students' first or third attempt at the Qualifying Jury.
+However, it is more important that the Spring numbers for Qualifying Juries be taken into account, as this is most often the students' first or third attempt at the Qualifying Jury.
 The second attempt (usually taken in the Fall) is typically a student who needs more time to pass the Qualifying Jury.
-Students can take the Qualifying Jury up to three times (in consecutive semesters).
+Students are allowed to take the Qualifying Jury up to three times (in consecutive semesters).
 Due to the high standards needed for this professional degree, it is not uncommon for students to have two or three attempts at the Qualifying Jury.
 This explains the discrepancy between percentages between Fall and Spring semesters.
 If there are more first-time qualifying juries attempted, it is expected that the percentage of students passing will likely be lower.

 However, all students who attempted the Senior Recital in AY 2017-18 passed (16).
 This is an important measure, as the Senior Recital is a capstone event in their degree.
-The fact that the ideal target (100%) was met in this measure is important to note for our department, as it means the student is demonstrating this knowledge/ability at their capstone event.
-The lower number of students passing the Qualifying Jury is indicative of the fact that this is a "mid-degree" measure that helps us determine where a student's weakness is, and how to address them.
-This area of the SLO has shown that our response to student's mid-degree is working in a positive manner.
+The fact that the ideal target (100%) was met in this particular measure is important to note for our department, as it means the student is demonstrating this knowledge/ability at their capstone event.
+The lower number of students passing the Qualifying Jury is indicative of the fact that this is a "mid-degree" measure that helps us determine where a student's weakness are, and how to address them.
+This area of the SLO has shown that our response to students mid-degree is working in a positive manner.

-The analysis of 75%/90% passing rate for this SLO is evidence that the student learning is taking place, as most of these students are passing the Qualifying Jury by the third attempt.
-The plan of action was to ensure that the passing numbers from Spring 2017 rose in the Fall 2017 semester, as this would indicate students taking the Qualifying Jury for a second attempt.
-Each applied professor has individualized methods and lessons to focus on scales, technique, fundamental tone production, and repertoire-which allows for highly personalized responses and practice plans to address areas of weakness for each student.
-This measure was helpful, in that the Fall 2017 numbers were higher than the Fall 2016 numbers.
+The analysis of AY2016-17 data of 75%/90% passing rate for this SLO is evidence that the student learning is taking place, as the large majority of these students are passing the Qualifying Jury by the third attempt.
+The plan of action was to ensure that the passing numbers from Spring 2017 rose in the subsequent semesters, as this would indicate students taking the Qualifying Jury for a additional attempt.
+Each applied professor evaluated and adjusted their individualized teaching methods/lessons and refocused them scales, technique, fundamental tone production, and repertoire-which allows for highly personalized responses and practice plans to address areas of weakness.
+This technique was helpful, in that the Fall 2017 numbers were higher than the Fall 2016 numbers.